Use This Amazon Restricted Keyword List to Stay Compliant When Using AI

 Obviously, this becomes a problem not only for Amazon but also for other online stores as well.

-Now you might be thinking: “Yeah, we know this is a problem — what’s the solution?”
+Now you might be thinking: “Yeah, we know this is a problem—what’s the solution?”

 Additionally, we’re providing insights from Describely’s in-house CX experts, Kyle and Jess, about the risks associated with using restricted or non-compliant terms in your product listings, regardless of where you sell.

-And if you’d rather just skip this article (work calls!) and directly get the complete Amazon restricted keyword list, here’s where you can find it: Download our list of 100+ words to avoid using in your eCommerce product descriptions.
+And if you’d rather just skip this article (work calls!) and directly get the complete Amazon restricted keyword list, here’s where you can find it: Download our detailed list of 100+ words to avoid using in your eCommerce product descriptions.

 What are banned words on Amazon?